Floquet-ADAPT-VQE: A Quantum Algorithm to Simulate Non-Equilibrium Physics in Periodically Driven Systems: Conclusions and Outlook

 We would like to emphasize that although we used a driven XYZ Hamiltonian as an example, our algorithm is applicable to any type of time-periodic Hamiltonian, including fermionic Hamiltonians.
 The algorithm is based on transforming a periodic Hamiltonian into an extended Floquet Hamiltonian, which provides a time-independent description that is approximate when a finite number of auxiliary qubits is used.
 With an arbitrary number of auxiliary qubits, we can approximate any type of periodically driven system.
 However, with a limited number of auxiliary qubits, the approximation is most effective for systems with a continuous periodic drive featuring a few frequency modes and operating at moderate to high frequencies.
 Consequently, we believe that our algorithm will be particularly useful for studying phenomena related to light-matter interactions in many-body quantum systems.

 Although our study primarily focuses on Floquet-ADAPT-VQE, some of the results obtained in this paper have broader applications across various types of quantum simulation methods.
-For example, choosing an initial auxiliary state as an eigenstate of a diagonal auxiliary matrix with a zero eigenvalue can reduce the number of convergence steps in any variational algorithm where the cost function is defined using extended Floquet Hamiltonian.
+For example, choosing an initial auxiliary state as an eigenstate of the diagonal auxiliary matrix with a zero eigenvalue can reduce the number of convergence steps in any variational algorithm where the cost function is defined using extended Floquet Hamiltonian.
 Moreover, the Pauli decomposition of auxiliary matrices can be beneficial for any quantum simulation that uses the extended Floquet Hamiltonian.
+This could also be used for simulating quantum dynamics for a time periodic Hamiltonian \cite{Levante_Floq_Dynamics} like studying dynamics to light driven matter \cite{Vega_PRR_2022}.
 Additionally, our protocol for calculating the expectation value of an operator can be applied to any gate-based quantum computer once the extended Floquet state is prepared.

 Before concluding, we briefly outline two phenomena that could be explored in future studies using our formalism.
 First, our approach can be used to detect time crystal behavior in a system.
 The eigenstates of the Floquet unitary in time crystals are long-range correlated states that come in pairs (in the case of period-doubled time crystals), with a quasienergy difference of $\Omega/2$.
 After finding the first eigenstate ($\epsilon_0< 0$) using Floquet-ADAPT-VQE, the corresponding pair can be identified by tuning $\lambda = \epsilon_0+\Omega/2$.
 Additionally, our algorithm can also be employed to calculate the stroboscopic time evolution of an operator in the case of a time crystal.
 More details can be found in Appendix~\ref{App:TC_detection}.